truenas/middleware/docs/userguide/freenas_intro.rst

 Compact or USB Flash
 ~~~~~~~~~~~~~~~~~~~~

-The FreeNAS® operating system is a running image.
-This means that it should not be installed onto a hard drive, but rather to a USB or compact flash device
+The FreeNAS® operating system is installed to at least one device that is separate from the storage disks.
+The device can be a USB stick, compact flash,
-that is at least 2 GB in size.
-If you don't have compact flash, use a USB thumb drive that is dedicated to the running image and which stays inserted in the
-USB slot.
-While technically you can install FreeNAS® onto a hard drive, this is discouraged as you will lose the storage capacity of the drive.
-In other
+or SSD.
+Technically, it can also be installed onto a hard drive, but this is discouraged as that drive will then become unavailable for data storage.
-words, the operating system will take over the drive and will not allow you to store data on it, regardless of the size of the drive.

-.. note:: many USB thumb drives that are labeled as 2GB are not really 2GB in size.
-For this reason, it is recommended to use media that is 4GB or larger and
+When determining the type and size of device to install the operating system to, keep the following points in mind:

+- the recommended bare minimum size is 4GB.
+This provides room for the operating system and two boot environments.
+The recommended minimum is 8GB or 16GB as
+  this provides more room for boot environments.

+- If you plan to make your own boot environments, budget about 1GB of storage per boot environment.
+Consider deleting older boot environments once you are
+  sure that a boot environment is no longer needed.
+Boot environments can be created and deleted using :menuselection:`System --> Boot`.

-   to use a name brand USB stick.
+- when using a USB stick, it is recommended to use a name brand USB stick as ZFS will quickly find errors on cheap, not well made sticks.

-USB 3.0 support is disabled by default as it currently is not compatible with some hardware, including Haswell (Lynx point) chipsets.
-If you receive a
+- when using a USB stick, USB 3.0 support is disabled by default as it currently is not compatible with some hardware, including Haswell (Lynx point)
-"failed with error 19" message when trying to boot FreeNAS®, make sure that xHCI/USB3 is disabled in the system BIOS.
-While this will downclock the USB
+  chipsets.
+If you receive a "failed with error 19" message when trying to boot FreeNAS®, make sure that xHCI/USB3 is disabled in the system BIOS.
+While this
-ports to 2.0, the bootup and shutdown times will not be significantly different.
-To see if USB 3.0 support works with your hardware, create a :ref:`Tunables`
+  will downclock the USB ports to 2.0, the bootup and shutdown times will not be significantly different.
+To see if USB 3.0 support works with your hardware,
-named *xhci_load*, set its value to
-*YES*, and reboot the system.
+  follow the instructions in :ref:`Tunables` to create a "Tunable" named *xhci_load*, set its value to *YES*, and reboot the system.

+- if a reliable boot disk is required, use two identical devices and select them both during the installation.
+Doing so will create a mirrored boot device.

 .. _Storage Disks and Controllers: